namwen/passhword/readme.md

 6. Better constraints for arguments
 7. Write a better install/setup script
 8. Add update option
+9. Escape all '$' characters to store them right

 ##SETUP
 If you want to do something more permanent than this, go for it, this is good enough for me.